pdidev/pdi/plugins/user_code/README.md

   (PDI_IN for reading, PDI_OUT for writing).
 * Descriptor aliases enables one to use different descriptors without the need to recompile the code.

+\section dependencies_node Dependencies between the code and the specification tree

+To ensure proper work of the `user-code` plugin, there are several conventions to follow in the application code and the specification tree.

+First, each function name in specification tree must be a valid function name (watch out for [name mangling](https://en.wikipedia.org/wiki/Name_mangling)).

+Second, these functions **can not** take any arguments or return any value (i.e. their type must be `void(void)`).
+Use descriptors for passing input/output variables instead.

+Third, function's symbols **must** be exported to make them accessible by `user-code` plugin.
+To do this, compile your program as described in \ref important_notes_node.

 \section use_examples_node Use examples